AnonymouX47/term-image/README.md

 ## Usage

 <p align="center"><b>
-   :construction: Under Construction - There might be incompatible changes between minor versions of
+   :construction: Under Construction - There will most likely be incompatible changes between minor versions of
    <a href='https://semver.org/spec/v2.0.0.html#spec-item-4'>version zero</a>!
 </b></p>

-**If you want to use `term-image` in a project while it's still on version zero, ensure you pin the dependency version to a specific minor version e.g `>=0.4,<0.5`.**
+**If you want to use this library in a project while it's still on version zero, ensure you pin the dependency version to a specific minor version e.g `>=0.4,<0.5`.**

-### Library
-See the [tutorial](https://term-image.readthedocs.io/en/latest/library/tutorial.html) for a more detailed introduction and the [reference](https://term-image.readthedocs.io/en/latest/library/reference/index.html) for full descriptions and details of the available features.
+See the [tutorial](https://term-image.readthedocs.io/en/latest/tutorial.html) for a more detailed introduction and the [reference](https://term-image.readthedocs.io/en/latest/reference/index.html) for full descriptions and details of the available features.

-### CLI (Command-Line Interface)
-Run `term-image --help` to see the full usage info and list of options.

-### TUI (Text-based/Terminal User Interface)
-The controls are **context-based** and displayed at the bottom of the terminal window.
-Pressing the `F1` key (in most contexts) brings up a **help** menu describing the available controls (called *actions*) in that context.

-The TUI can be configured by modifying the config file.
-See the [Configuration](https://term-image.readthedocs.io/en/latest/viewer/config.html) section of the docs.

-[Here](https://github.com/AnonymouX47/term-image/blob/main/vim-style_config.json) is a config file with Vim-style key-bindings (majorly navigation). *Remember to rename the file to `config.json`.*

 ## Contribution